 7) Industrial/Business/Governmental Employees: As a highly trained professional, the person with special reading training at the graduate level may be sought to fill roles such as grant writing, grant evaluating, teaching speed reading to business administrators and employees, advising publishers on readability of manuals and technical materials, consulting with television network producers, teaching and diagnosing reading skills in private clinics, directing federally funded programs, authoring reading textbooks or children’s literature, creating reading games and instructional materials.

-The employment outlook for reading/language arts specialists is excellent.
-With the development of the California Reading Initiative, Reading has become a priority in California schools and districts.
-Consequently, the need for specialists at elementary, middle, and high school levels is significant.
+The employment outlook for reading/language arts specialists is constantly evolving.
+With the development of the Common Core State Standards, Reading has become a priority in California schools and districts.
 In addition, the demand for classroom teachers with a background in reading and the language arts is strong.
 There is also an increased need for professionals to teach reading at the community college level.
 Candidates completing the Master of Science in Education (Reading) and/or the California Reading/Language Arts Specialist Credential should find a variety of employment options.

 Applications for Fall 2015 READ Certificate, Specialist Credential and Master’s Degree will close July 1, 2015.

 Page updated: March 5, 2015